Los Angeles Wage Garnishment Lawyer

 Wage garnishment can be used to collect many types of debts, including:

-- Court-ordered judgments: If a creditor wins a lawsuit against a debtor, such as for credit card debt, medical bills, or other unsecured debt, they can obtain a court order to garnish wages.
+- Court-ordered judgments: When a creditor wins a lawsuit against a debtor, such as for credit card debt, medical bills, or other unsecured debts, the court can order wage garnishment.

 - Unpaid taxes: The IRS can garnish wages without a court order to collect unpaid taxes.

-- Unpaid child support or alimony: A court order can authorize wage garnishment to collect unpaid child support or alimony.
+- Unpaid child support or alimony: A court order can allow wage garnishment to collect unpaid child support or alimony.

-- Defaulted student loans: The U.S. Department of Education or a private lender can obtain a court order to garnish wages for defaulted student loans.
+- Defaulted student loans: The U.S. Department of Education or a private lender can obtain a court order to garnish wages for unpaid student loans.

 Understanding California Wage Garnishment Laws

-In California, wage garnishment laws have their unique nuances that can significantly impact both creditors and debtors.
-For example, California law generally caps wage garnishment at 25% of a person's disposable earnings.
-However, there are exceptions where this percentage can vary, particularly in cases involving child support or tax debts.
-These laws are designed to ensure that debtors have access to basic necessities while still allowing creditors a means to recover debts.
+California's wage garnishment laws include unique rules that shape the rights of both creditors and debtors.
+For example, state law often caps wage garnishment at 25% of a person's disposable earnings.
+Some exceptions raise or lower this amount, especially for child support or tax debt.
+Lawmakers designed these rules to protect a portion of your paycheck while ensuring creditors have a legal way to recover debts.

 Creditor Garnishments

-As mentioned above, for a creditor to garnish your wages, they must secure a money judgment from the court, along with a garnishment order.
-The amount garnished is taken from your disposable income, which is what remains after your employer takes deductions for state and federal taxes, Social Security, Medicare, or other taxes.
+To garnish your wages, a creditor must obtain a money judgment from the court, along with a garnishment order.
+The amount withheld comes from your disposable income—what remains after taxes and other required deductions are subtracted from your pay.

 California law limits how much can be garnished from your disposable wages, under two rules: